pariva123/Netflix-Clone/README.md

 ## Features

-- Browse and watch movies and TV shows
+- Browse and watch movies and TV shows.
 - Sign up and log in functionality
 - Search for specific titles
 - Save favorite titles to watch later